wyllie/AwAws/README.md

 ![Python application](https://github.com/DilexNetworks/AwAws/workflows/Python%20application/badge.svg)

+AwAws is a Python wrapper around the boto3/botocore libraries provided by AWS.
+It was written to be installed as a layer on AWS Lambda and is primarily intended to be used with serverless applications (Lambda functions) on AWS.
+That said, the library can also be used with any Python program that needs access to AWS APIs including local command line tools or daemons running on EC2/ECS/Fargate, etc.

 ## Why?

-Yeah, boto3 is awesome but it's also pretty dense.
-Using a service like SQS is a real pain when you have to deal with stuff on the JSON level, especially when a lot of options in there is not really are that useful.
+boto3/botocore packages from AWS are awesome but also pretty dense.
+Using a service like SQS is a real pain when you have to deal with stuff on the JSON level, especially when a lot of options in there that are not commonly used.
 That said, the main idea behind this module is to provide a simple interface to make life a lot easier when using boto3 or botocore.
 If you need the full power of boto3, then maybe this is not the module for you, if you are doing some simple things in boto3 then you might find these wrappers fairly useful.
+While this module attempts to provide a simpler interface to AWS, it also exposes the boto interfaces as well for the cases where the AwAws has not covered an existing interface.

+This package also attempts to make it easier to work with lambda functions.
+Some of the features here include:
+* minimize the amount of code in lambda functions - makes them easy to read and test
+* automatic caching of client/resource handlers to keep things running as fast as possible
+* lambda functions can be defined as classes - gives your functions a standard toolkit that can be used to implement functions that 'keep lambdas warm' or use observability tools like XRay.
+* pulls in other commonly used aws sdks including:
+  * aws-encryption-sdk
+  * aws-xray-sdk

 In particular, this package is used as a foundation for using AWS Lambda.
-This package will typically be installed on Lamabda Service as a Layer.
+This package will typically be installed on Lambda Service as a Layer.

-Ultimately, this project is about creating a nice interface bewteen your code and Aws - so when boto4 comes out, all of the code that needs to be refactored all lives in one place.
+Ultimately, this project is about creating a nice interface between your code and Aws - so when boto4 comes out, all of the code that needs to be refactored all lives in one place.

+## Install for production

+The easiest way to use this library is to reference the lambda layer location which is available here:

-## Install
+## Install for developers
 Steps to get up and running with AwAws:
-1) Install python virtualenvwrapper (if you don't already have it) More info at: https://virtualenvwrapper.readthedocs.io/en/latest/ or this awesome blog post: https://www.dilex.net/data-blog/python-virtual-environments-on-osx
+1. Install python virtualenvwrapper (if you don't already have it) More info at: https://virtualenvwrapper.readthedocs.io/en/latest/ or this awesome blog post: https://www.dilex.net/data-blog/python-virtual-environments-on-osx

-2) Create a new virtual environment:
+2. Create a new virtual environment:
 ```
-mkvirtualenv -p python3 thaws (or thynk)
+mkvirtualenv -p python3 awaws (or whatever you want to call it)
 ```

-3) Install all of the required modules:
+3. Install all of the required modules for development:
 ```
-pip install -r requirements.txt
+pip install -r dev/requirements.txt
 ```
 Now, `pytest` to make sure everything is setup correctly
 + `pytest -v` will give a list of all of the tests being run with statuses